Hound House Takes Dog Boarding to the Next Level: Countryside Pet Resort Now Welcoming Guests at T+H Farms in La Grange

 Just like home, guests at Hound House have the run of the 50-plus acre property, with access to both air-conditioned indoor play areas and outdoor walking trails and play structures including a soothing zero entry pool.

-Like everything else, the cuisine at Hound House is top notch.
-Canine guests enjoy a raw feed program during their stay, with food made on-site with farm raised beef from T + H Farms’ cattle.
+Like everything else at Hound House, the cuisine is top notch.
+Canine guests enjoy a raw feed program during their stay.
+Most of the food is made on-site with farm raised beef from T + H Farms’ cattle.
 All meals are included in the price of the stay, with no pesky add-on fees for additional services.
 This pet resort is truly all-inclusive.

 To learn more about Hound House and how you can reserve a stay for your pet, visit here, or email [email protected].